javieryu/nerf_bridge/README.md

 ## Installation
 The first step to getting NerfBridge working is to install **just** the dependencies for Nerfstudio using the [installation guide](https://docs.nerf.studio/en/latest/quickstart/installation.html).
 Then once the dependencies are installed, install Nerfbridge (and Nerfstudio v0.3.3) using ``pip install -e .`` in the root of this repository.

+This will add NerfBridge to the list of available methods for on the Nerfstudio CLI.
+To test if NerfBridge is being registered by the CLI after installation run ``ns-train -h``, and if installation was successful then you should see ``ros-nerfacto`` in the list of available methods.

-These instructions assume that ROS2 is already installed on the machine that you will be training on, and that the appropriate ROS packages to provide a stream of color images and poses from your camera are installed and working.
+These instructions assume that ROS2 is already installed on the machine that you will be running NerfBridge on, and that the appropriate ROS packages to provide a stream of color images and poses from your camera are installed and working.
 For details on the packages that we use to provide this data see the section below on **Our Setup**.

 ## Running and Configuring NerfBridge
 The design and configuration of NerfBridge is heavily inspired by Nerfstudio, and our recommendation is to become familiar with how that repository works before jumping into training NeRFs online with ROS.

 Nerfstudio needs three key sources of data to train a NeRF: (1) color images, (2) camera poses corresponding to the color images, and (3) a camera model matching that of the camera that is being used.
 NerfBridge expects that (1) and (2) are published to corresponding ROS image and pose topics, and that the names of these topics as well as (3) are provided in a JSON configuration file when the bridge is launched.
 A sample NerfBridge configuration JSON is provided in the root of the repository, ``nerfbridge_config_sample.json``.
 We recommend using the [``camera_calibration``](http://wiki.ros.org/camera_calibration) package to determine the camera model parameters.

-Configuring the functionality of NerfBridge is done through the Nerfstudio configuration system, and information about the various settings can be found through the usual addition of the ``-h`` argument added to the launch script ``ros_train.py``.
+Configuring the functionality of NerfBridge is done through the Nerfstudio configuration system, and information about the various settings can be found using the command ``ns-train ros-nerfacto -h``.
 However, since this returns the configurable settings for both Nerfstudio and NerfBridge we provide a brief outline of the NerfBridge specific settings below.

 | Option | Description | Default Setting |
 | :----- | :--------- | :-----: |